Vi-Victor/simvol/README.md

 ![image](https://i.imgur.com/U6jhfD6.png)

 ### Installation
 Currently not made for modular implementation.
-Can be used as standalone product, just make sure to install all dependancies.
+Can be used as standalone product, though.

 ### Dependancies
 _simvol_ runs on NodeJS, and has the following dependencies: